maxlluky/DhcpDotNet/README.md

 # DhcpDotNet
- DHCP packet implemented with C#
+ DHCP packet implemented with C#.
+Build DHCP-packages with nearly all possibilities

 ## Examples
 See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using DhcpDotNet